censoredplanet/censoredplanet-analysis/README.md

 There are two main top-level pieces

-`python transfer/scans.py`
+`python mirror/scans.py`

 This sets up a daily data transfer job to copy scan files from the Censored Planet cloud bucket to an internal bucket.

-`python main.py`
+`python schedule_pipeline.py`

-This does some additional daily data processing and runs an daily incremental Apache Beam pipeline over the data.
+This does some additional daily data processing and schedules an daily incremental Apache Beam pipeline over the data.
 It is run via a Docker container on a GCE machine.

 ## Running manually

 Individual pieces of the pipeline can be run manually.

-`python transfer/routeviews/main.py`
+`python mirror/routeviews/update.py`

 Transfers in the latest missing CAIDA routeview files.

-`python transfer/routeviews/bulk_download.py`
+`python mirror/routeviews/bulk_download.py`

 Transfers in all CAIDA routeview files from a certain date.
 This is used for backfilling data.

-`python transfer/decompress_files/main.py`
+`python mirror/decompress_files/decompress.py`

 Decompresses any Censored Planet scan files which have been transfered into the project but are still compressed.
 This can also be used as a backfill tool for missing files.

-`python pipeline/main.py --env=prod --full`
+`python pipeline/beam_tables.py --env=prod --full`

 Runs the full Apache Beam pipeline.
 This will re-process all data and rebuild existing tables.

-`python table/main.py`
+`python table/run_queries.py`

 Runs queries to recreate any tables derived from the base tables.